New Hampshire Quitclaim Deed Form

 Formatting Requirements

-• Margin: At least 3″ on the top right half of the first page, all other margins at least 1″
+• Margin: At least 3″ on the top right half of the first page; all other margins at least 1″

-• Font: At least 10 point
+• Writing: At least 10 point, blue or black ink

 • Pages: Single-sided, not attached or bound together in any way